 If false positives are important in your classification problem, plot results per predicted class (instead of true class) to investigate false discovery rates.
 To see results per predicted class, under Plot, select the Positive Predictive Values (PPV), False Discovery Rates (FDR) option.
 The PPV is the proportion of correctly classified observations per predicted class.
 The FDR is the proportion of incorrectly classified observations per predicted class.
 With this option selected, the confusion matrix now includes summary rows below the table.
 Positive predictive values are shown in blue for the correctly predicted points in each class, and false discovery rates are shown in orange for the incorrectly predicted points in each class.

 If you decide there are too many misclassified points in the classes of interest, try changing classifier settings or feature selection to search for a better model.

 To export the confusion matrix plots you create in the app to figures, see Export Plots in Classification Learner App.

-To view the ROC curve after training a model, on the Classification Learner tab, in the Plots section, click ROC Curve.
+To view the ROC curve after training a model, on the Classification Learner tab, in the Plots section, click the arrow to open the gallery, and then click ROC Curve (Validation) in the Validation Results group.
 View the receiver operating characteristic (ROC) curve showing true and false positive rates.
-The ROC curve shows true positive rate versus false positive rate for the currently selected trained classifier.
+The ROC curve shows the true positive rate versus the false positive rate for the currently selected trained classifier.
 You can select different classes to plot.